Learning

 1877: Venezuela

-Designer: Toby Mao
+Designer: Scott Petersen, Toby Mao

 Venezuela in a 1817 compressed to 2-3 hours, with short selling, arbitrage and financial sabotage.